-On January 14, 2019 the Court extended the case schedule in this matter by a few months at the request of Voith.
+On August 5, 2019 the Court again extended the case schedule in this matter at Voith's request.
 The current case schedule establishes the following deadlines:

-September 9, 2019

-November 8, 2019

 December 6, 2019

+April 10, 2020

+June 5, 2020

-February 7, 2020
+August 7, 2020

-April 30, 2020
+October 30, 2020

-June 21, 2020
+December 18, 2020

 Affirmative Expert Reports

 Defensive Expert Reports

 Fact Discovery Completed

 Rebuttal Expert Reports

 Expert Discovery Completed

 Dispositive Motion Deadline

-The Magistrate Judge will be monitoring the discovery in this case closely, and has scheduled regular status conferences with the parties during the discovery phase of the case.
+The Magistrate Judge will be monitoring the discovery in this case closely.
+The Parties have had, and will continue to have, status conferences with the Magistrate Judge roughly every month during the discovery phase of the case.

 Both sides have responded to initial written discovery on October 5, 2018 and produced ESI discovery in mid-December.
-Fact depositions have begun and are expected to continue through the end of 2019.
-Extensive expert witness work is ongoing as well and will conclude with the close of expert discovery in 2Q 2020.
+Fact depositions have begun and are expected to continue through the end of the fact discovery in June 2020.

 On February 4, 2019, Voith informed AMP that Voith's prior ESI production on December 17, 2018 had a serious technical error in which a substantial amount of Voith's ESI was not produced.
-Voith made a supplemental document production on May 10, 2019 of several hundred thousand documents.
+Voith accordingly made a supplemental production on May 10, 2019.